 - EDG 6931: Quantitative Research Methods in Curriculum and Instruction

 The Ed.D. in Curriculum and Instruction with an emphasis in Computer Science Education is offered online with three required campus-based experiences, the first of which is a 2-day orientation in the first semester, followed by 4-day summer sessions at the end of the first and second year.
 Students complete two years of required online coursework as a cohort, followed by qualifying exams at the end of the second year.
 They then work on dissertations under the guidance of our full-time faculty.

-A cohort-based, online community of practice combined with individual and small group mentoring helps students persist and succeed in attaining their doctoral degree.
-All activities, assignments and research are designed to synthesize theory, research and practice and emphasize relevance to professional practice in computer science education.
+A cohort-based, online community of practice combined with individual and small group mentoring helps students persist and succeed in attaining their doctoral degrees.
+All activities, assignments, and research are designed to synthesize theory, research, and practice and emphasize relevance to professional practice in computer science education.
 Information literacy and other support services are provided throughout the program.

 Our ideal students are full-time educators and administrators who work with students in diverse educational environments (e.g. K-12, post-secondary, virtual or online education, non-profit) and are located in various states in the United States and abroad.
 Our graduates will have backgrounds in multiple disciplines (e.g. science, math, art, English, literacy) and serve in professional roles in the broad realm of education.
 Prior experience with computer science education is helpful, but not a requirement.